MrCodeOmega/Flutter-Not-Defteri/README.md

 # This is dynamic notepad app

-# There is an apk in base folder, it's name is NotTutucu.apk
+# There is an apk in base folder, it name is NotTutucu.apk

 ## Getting Started